Article

 1. Determine the Company’s Core Values

-The company’s values are the two or three words that the owner or founder would want someone to think of immediately when the company name comes to mind.
+The company’s core values are the two or three words that the owner or founder would want someone to think of immediately when the company name comes to mind.
 These are words that will be put into action and become associated with the company brand.

 Whether the company is one that is focused on gaining clients’ trust through a traditional approach, is aggressive about opening up new markets, or is a start-up where everyone has a say in the next steps, it’s important to express its values in a few well-chosen words.